Lifetime Academy not happening | Sports | Journal Gazette

 “We're having a lot of discussions right now to see if there anything we can do to keep the kids active and engaged throughout the summer but also keep them safe,” Reddinger said.
 “We understand the kids have been stuck inside with online learning and very shortly that will be ending and they'll need something.
 It will have to be much smaller in size and scope, but our goal is to do the best we can for the community.”

-The Parks Department’s main office, 705 East State Blvd., will open to the public on Monday, but residents are encouraged to complete transactions over the phone (427-6000) or online (www.fortwayneparks.org) as much as possible.
+The Parks Department's main office, 705 East State Blvd., will open to the public on Monday, but residents are encouraged to complete transactions over the phone at 427-6000 or online at www.fortwayneparks.org as much as possible.

 Sign up for our daily headlines newsletter